easytarget/PrintPy2040/microPython/README.md

 * Flash with the Firmware `.uf2` file in the 'Firmware' folder by dragging and dropping that onto the XIAO drive.
 The XIAO will pause for a few seconds ingesting the file, then reboot.
   * ..or you can use a later firmware from the main MicroPython site
   * the version in this repo is the Firmware I have tested with
-* After sucessfully flashing you should be sitting at the REPL console of the device in your environement; eg:
+* After sucessfully flashing you should see the REPL console of the device in your IDE:
 ```python
   MicroPython v1.24.0 on 2024-10-25; Raspberry Pi Pico with RP2040
   Type "help()" for more information.
   >>>
 ```
 # Installing:
-Upload all the `.py` files from this directory onto the root folder of your device in the IDE; and the whole fonts directory as 'fonts'.
+Upload all the `.py` files from this directory onto the root folder of your device in the IDE; also copy the fonts directory to 'fonts'.
-* The 'Firmware' folder should not be copied; the README does not need copying euther.
+* The 'Firmware' folder should not be copied; nor does the README.

 ## Initial Configuration:
 Copy `config-default.py` to `config.py` on the device.